 And I kept falling into rabbit holes.

 Non-stop life-absorbing rabbit holes that required me to read books written in German.

 I don’t speak German.
 I don’t read German.
-What the fuck was I thinking?
+What the hell was I thinking?

 But I couldn’t turn away from this story once I started unraveling it.
 Like a swirling galaxy, it enveloped me, expanding to occupy all the space in my head.
 Every question led to hours of creative Googling and a lot of book buying, which led to hours of translating, which gave me tiny answers that led to bigger questions.